rubenbase/typeorm-tests/README.md

 That's it!

-You can look at the examples of relations.
+You can look at the examples of relations inside the ```src``` folder.
 More examples will be added creating a complex playground of a enterprise database creation.